 This brass basin mixer is produced through a foundry process and subsequent machination and polishing.
 The glossy finish is attained through a chroming process.

 SPECIFICATIONS / TECHNICAL PROPERTIES:

 Smooth, soft, purity, functionality, pipe, cylindrical, minimal tap

 This project was a challenge launched by Barros & Moreira to ESAD-CR, in a competition amongst students of Industrial Design.
 An assessment of the traditional shapes of a faucet and its production technology was made, seeking to find the reminiscences of a water spout.
 Young people, stripped of preconceptions, were called to participate in the product development, boosting the existing creative capital.
 This has had a positive impact on the development of skills of those involved.

 The first challenge was the deconstruction of a typical faucet, that is traditionally presented with a multi-volume shape, due to the traditional method of manufacturing.
-The tap's radical forms were a challenge: how to hide the handle, which in traditional taps is affixed above the main body, and turn the faucet into a bipartite body, pleasant to the sight, but still ensuring an excelent functionality.
+The faucet's sleek forms were a challenge: how to hide the handle, which in traditional taps is an appendix of the main body, and turn the faucet into a single-body, pleasant to the sigth, but still ensuring an excelent functionality.
 The project brought technical challenges to the factory, which had to leave its confort zone.

 TEAM MEMBERS (4) :

 Jorge Marques, Prof. Luís Pessanha (ESAD.CR - School of Arts and Design of Caldas da Rainha), Design Department of Barros & Moreira, S.A. and Trade Department of Barros & Moreira, S.A.

 Barros & Moreira, S.A.